devops-360-online/go-with-me-ml/docs/README.md

 - **Tracking**: PostgreSQL stores token usage for billing and analytics

 ### Configuration-Driven Architecture
-The system uses Benthos as a configuration-driven tool to connect various components:
+The system uses Bento as a configuration-driven tool to connect various components:

 - **API Gateway**: Receives HTTP requests, validates them, and forwards them to RabbitMQ
 - **ML Worker**: Pulls requests from RabbitMQ, calls ML services, and returns results